 6. How to Store Fineliner Pens

-Fineliner pens usually contain a water-based ink although some may have an oil-based ink.
+Fineliner pens usually contain water-based ink although some may have oil-based ink.
 They can also have either a plastic or fiber tip.
-Our advice is to treat fineliners the same as felt tip pens and store them with the tip down to prevent the tip from drying out.
+Our advice is to treat fineliners like felt tip pens and store them with the tip down to prevent the tip from drying out.

 If you know that you have a fineliner with a plastic tip and water-based ink then it can be stored however you prefer.

 7. How to Store Fountain Pens